webplatform/docs/html/elements/a/index.md

 <pre><a id="#[identifier]">[Anchor text or image tag]</a></pre>
 <pre><a>[Anchor text or image tag]</a></pre>

+===Inner HTML===

+The inner HTML is the enclosed anchor text or image tag, which is displayed in the page and (if href is present) is rendered as a link.

 ===Value===

-The value is the enclosed anchor text or image tag, which is displayed in the page and (if href is present) is rendered as a link.
+(Rarely used.)

 ===Common Attributes===